www.canadianfishing.com

 Our jack has a piece of chain permanently attached to it, and also a grab-hook for the loose end of the chain.
 To lighten the jack, we have cut off about half of the upright bar and handle.
 Note also the safety rope that lets you fish the jack out if you drop it in the water.

-The styrofoam floatation billets are made by Dow Chemical and can be ordered through a building supply store.
+The Styrofoam flotation billets are made by Dow Chemical and can be ordered through a building supply store.
 In case you have trouble locating the right billets, we got ours from our local Home Hardware building supply.
-Ask for Doug Collins.
-His number is 705-864-1030.
+The number is 705-864-1030.

 With 6 billets under it, the dock floats high and is very stable, even when several persons are on it.
 Without a load, the dock will float in about three inches of water.